LucentW/tgcli-shim/README.md

 Clone the repository and set the following values in `config.lua`:

  - `bot_api_key` as your bot authorization token from the BotFather.
- - `admin` as your Telegram ID.

-Optionally:

- - `time_offset` as the difference, in seconds, of your system clock to UTC.
+ - `time_offset` (optional) as the difference, in seconds, of your system clock to UTC.
- - `lang` as the two-letter code representing your language.

 When you are ready to start the bot, run `./launch.sh`.
 If you terminate the bot manually, you risk data loss.
-If you do you not want the bot to restart automatically, run it with `lua bot.lua`.
+If you do you not want the bot to restart automatically, run it with `lua tgcli-shim.lua`.